Arnav1771/proj_captionninja/README.md

 The actual voice to text transcriptions are done usually on Google cloud servers, so it's not possible in most cases to fully-self host the service, although some devices, like Pixel smartphones, may do on-device voice to text rather than using the Google cloud.

-### Disclaimers
-I am not responsible if this app fails to work or whatever else.
-It is provided as-is without warranty or support.
-I do not take responsibility for any liability.